pgibler/cmdh/README.md

 ## Usage

-To use it, you simply type something like: `cmdh 'Output the number of lines of code committed to git last month'` and it will output something like this:
+To use it, you simply type something like:

+`cmdh 'Output the number of lines of code committed to git last month'`

+The output will look something like this:

 ```
 ✔ Retrieving command...
 Output number of commits in the past month in this gi...